scubacabra/gradle-wsdl-plugin/README.md

 ## Binding to previously generated schema documents with jaxb episode binding ##
 you can use the configuration
     List episodes
-to configure the wsimport task to bind with episode files at the **episodeDirectory** like so:
+to configure the wsimport task to bind with episode files at the **episodeDirectory** with

 ```groovy
 wsdl {
   episodes = ["name-of-episode-file-sans-episode-extension"]
 }
 ```

 This will go and find the file **name-of-episode-file-sans-episode-extension.episode** at **episodeDirectory** even though you didn't include the episode file extension in the property configuration

 # Examples #